About

 Kelvin’s even “fronted” a mini Instagram campaign in July 2022 (see below) to #redefinemasculinity.
 [Big shoutout for the opportunity to BBH Singapore and their interns Ong Tze Kym (NTU WKW School), Kirianne Lim (NUS Sociology), and Kang Jingyi (NTU Business School)]

-Since April 2019, Kelvin has uploaded a blog post two to three times a week.
-You can also find his writings in:
+Since April 2019, Kelvin has uploaded a blog post roughly twice a week.
+You can also find his writings & opinions in:

 > 20 Mar 2021 “Better for all parties to work together to address bullying”